 Their color varies from gray to dark brown, with white on their underbody, a flat tail, and big eyes.
 They also have large whiskers to sense their way around at night.

 This omnivore eats nuts, acorns, fruits, buds, fungi, insects, bird eggs, and lichens.
 The Northern flying squirrel lives in forests in the northern part of the continent with a lifespan of four years.

 Northern Fur Seal

 The Northern fur seal is a member of the Otariidae family.
-They are the largest member of the subfamily Arctocephalinae and the only living member of genus Callordhinus.
+They are the most prominent member of the subfamily Arctocephalinae and the only living member of Callordhinus.

-Male Northern fur seals have a black or gray thick fur, with a mane of yellowish or silver-gray long guard hairs from the shoulders up to the neck.
+Male Northern fur seals have black or thick gray fur, with a mane of yellowish or silver-gray long guard hairs from the shoulders up to the neck.

-They have an underfur which is more creamy colored.
-Females are silver-gray or charcoal on top, with their sides, underside and chest are tan or cream.
+They have an underfur that is more creamy colored.
+Females are silver-gray or charcoal on top, with their sides, underside, and chest tan or cream.

-Males are much larger than females, with a weight up to 270 kg.
+Males are much larger than females, weighing up to 270 kg.
 Males can measure up to 2.1 meters.
 Females are smaller, weighing up to 50 kg, with a length of 1.5 meters.

 Northern fur seals are excellent swimmers, using their forelimbs to propel themselves forward.
 They use different stroke patterns for different dive patterns.

-Northern fur seals can be found along the west coast of the United States and Canada, from California all the way up to Alaska.
+Northern fur seals can be found along the United States and Canada’s west coast, from California to Alaska.